neuro-inc/platform-docs/core/platform-storage/storage.md

 # Storage

 Apolo provides storage to host files that are required to run your jobs.
 All users on the platform can access the platform storage to manage data, code, and artifacts within their projects.
 Each storage is specific to its cluster, and you cannot reuse files between clusters.
-You can manage your storage either from the Web UI or the CLI.&#x20;
+You can manage your storage either from the Apolo Console or the CLI.&#x20;

 ## The structure of platform storage